jsanderson104/kubernetes/README.md

 ---

-  Let's talk about FIPS mode.
+  Let's talk about 'FIPS' mode.
 The ONLY reason I baned to develop the FIPS stuff in this role was because my current deployment of a FreeIPA cluster was built with FIPS 140.2 enabled and designed to setup a two-way trust to Windows AD domain for SSO logins between domains (beyond this scope, I have that role developed too :) )
   The Kubernetes cluster nodes CENTOS9/RHEL9 default crypto-policy attempts to use a non-FIPS approved cipher when trying to join the FreeIPA servers and automatically fails.
   Therefore, we have to put the cluster in FIPS:AD-SUPPORT crypto policy so the ipa join will be forced at the kernel level to use a stronger cipher to talk to the server (whom is expecting a strong cipher thats not blocked by FIPS) sigh...
 I digress.